Kimchangheon/NeRF/README.md

 # A Review of 3D reconstruction(3D model generation)technique for various anthropometric body part.
 # Abstract

+Abstract
-This paper reviews the latest advancements in 3D model generation techniques for anthropometric body parts, emphasizing their significance in sports and health monitoring.
-We explore the integration of photogrammetry, Neural Radiance Fields (NeRFs), Gaussian splatting, and voxel hashing technologies that facilitate the precise measurement and visualization of body changes.
-Highlighted applications and tools include Agisoft Metashape, ColMap for photogrammetry; Luma AI, 3DPresso (ReconLabs) for NeRFs; and novel approaches in Gaussian splatting and voxel hashing for scalable real-time 3D reconstruction.
-The paper also addresses the determination of camera positions for accurate photo capture.
-By enabling users to overlay meshes on images for comparison and measurement, these technologies represent a leap forward in tracking muscle growth and body dimension changes, offering invaluable tools for athletes and health professionals.
+This paper provides an overview of modern 3D model generation in terms of anthropometric body parts' developments, with main attention to develop solutions in sports and health monitoring.
+The current techniques include the suite of photogrammetry solutions, Neural Radiance Fields, Gaussian splatting, and voxel hashing.
+Moreover, the paper contains a short notes of the initial applications and tools such as Agisoft Metashape, ColMap - photogrammetry; Luma AI, 3DPresso (from ReconLabs) - NeRFs; and the novel solutions of Gaussian splatting or voxel hashing for the purposes of real-time 3D reconstruction.
+The determination of camera positions for precise photo capture is also covered in the study.
+Finally, we will use this techniques in measuring muscle growth and changes in body dimensions by allowing users to overlay meshes on photos for comparison and measurement which will make a significant support for athletes and medical professionals.
 [Triceps - Created by @ChanghunKim with Luma](https://lumalabs.ai/capture/8e4b3f53-1cd5-4f2f-836a-edac41affc77)

 # References :